 7) Lines 100-101: The use of the words “physical properties of the medium” would be informative to list in the title.

+We changed the title accordingly.
+The title is now: “Inferring size-based functional response in aquatic and terrestrial systems from the physical properties of the medium”.

 8) Line 105 (and elsewhere): Don’t forget the period and comma after “et al”.

 We corrected these typographic errors.